 Interview questions should be behavior based.
 Behavioral questions help to discover what the candidate has done and can do.
 It’s too easy for people to talk about what they believe they can do, and to cover what it says on their CV, without a hiring manager ever truly understanding what they can actually do.
 Behavior based questions get to what matters—what a candidate can actually do.

 Effective interviews put the candidate at the very heart of the interview.
 This is counter-intuitive for most hiring managers who often put their own needs before the candidate’s.
 But by putting the candidate at the heart of the interview process, you gain insights and knowledge about how to design an amazing experience for them.
 This doesn’t mean the interview can’t be tough and challenging, far from it, but it does mean the experience must be positive from a candidate’s perspective.

 Good candidates have a choice of where to invest their time and energy.
 Creating a positive hiring experience means you’ll stand out in the market and encourage candidates to invest their time and energy with your company.

-Effects of an improved candidate experience
+Effects of an Improved Candidate Experience

 When I was part of a management team, hiring candidates 100% year over year, we rapidly grew the team from 8 people to over 70 in just a few years.
-By improving the candidate experience we not only made the hiring process much more pleasant for candidates, but we saw some very positive side effects.
+By improving the candidate experience we not only made the technical recruiting process much more pleasant for candidates, but we saw some very positive side effects.